 Hello Fellow Foodies!
-You may recognize me from The Great American Baking Show!
+You may recognize me as the winner from abc's Season 3 of the Great American Baking Show!
 I'm a full-time foodie, traveler, attorney, and lover of life!
 I'm thrilled to share snippets of my life with you through this blog--from my favorite holiday recipes to exciting voyages abroad.
 READ MORE

 (The chocolatiest chocolateanything i've EVER had)